-For more information on how SafeSourcing can assist your team in this process, please contact a SafeSourcing Customer Service Representative.
-We have an entire customer services team waiting to assist you today.
+For more information on SafeSourcing or how you can leave better fingerprints on your sourcing projects, please contact a SafeSourcing Customer Service Representative.

 We look forward to your comments.